Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Numerical Experiments

 \subsection{Experiments in 2D}

 For the first set of experiments we consider distributions on $\R^2$.
 The functional $F$ will be fixed as $F(x) = \frac{1}{2}\|x-x_0\|^2$ with $x_0 \in (0,1)$.
 For $G(x)$ we consider two different settings as will be explained in the following two subsections.
 The purpose of these low-dimensional experiments is to confirm the convergence guarantees in the most general setting.
 For practical examples we refer the reader to \Cref{section:experiments_imaging} where we apply the algorithms to image denoising and deconvolution.
-To evaluate the methods in the low-dimensional case we will sample multiple independent Markov chains in parallel.
-Afterwards we compute the Wasserstein-$2$ distance between the empirical distribution induced by the sample and a histogram approximating the target density $\pi$.
+To evaluate the methods in the low-dimensional case we will sample multiple independent Markov chains in parallel and estimate the Wasserstein-$2$ distance (using POT~\cite{flamary2021pot,flamary2024pot}) and total variation distances between the empirical distribution induced by the sample and a histogram approximating the target density $\pi$.
+For details regarding the computation of these metrics we refer to~\Cref{S-sec:computation_of_metrics} in the supplement.
+Moreover, in~\Cref{S-sec:physical_time} in the supplement, in addition to the presented convergence plots we show plots of error over physical time instead of the number of iterations supporting the approximation of an underlying continuous time process.